The Conserving the Historic Estate Project

 We began by repairing the wooden structure of the museum’s iconic clocktower, before redecorating the clocktower and the clockface.
 The surrounding panels will be weather proofed, as will the clocktower base coverings, which will be replaced with durable lead.

-On the roof we will replace disintegrating concrete ridge tiles and vents with new lead ones and replace valley and parapet gutter linings with durable terne-coated stainless steel.
+On the roof we replaced disintegrating concrete ridge tiles and vents with new lead ones and replaced valley and parapet gutter linings with durable terne-coated stainless steel.

-The cast iron rainwater goods, window heads and sills will be overhauled and redecorated.
-The exterior of the building will be fully redecorated and the brickwork, copings, parapets and wall heads will be repointed.
+The cast iron rainwater goods, window heads and sills were overhauled and redecorated.
+The exterior of the building was fully redecorated and the brickwork, copings, parapets and wall heads were repointed.

-These works will make the building weatherproof in the face of increasing heavy rainfall and by using durable materials will reduce maintenance costs in the future.
+These works have made the building weatherproof in the face of increasing heavy rainfall and by using durable materials will reduce maintenance costs in the future.

 Image shows the clocktower c.
 1979.